CPG Legal – Attorneys at law.

 Interrelation and visitations:

 Many years ago, visitation rights were timidly granted by the Costa Rican Family Courts.
 Visitations revolve around the children and their best interests.
 They have a human right to spend sufficient time with their parents and the rest of the family.
-If visitations become impossible, you can request a visitations process, where the Judge will make a ruling on when you will have access to your children.
+If your spouse become impossible, you can request a visitations process, where the Judge will make a ruling on when you will have access to your children.

 Other aspects to consider: